konveyor/konveyor.github.io/content/Move2Kube/commands.md

       --config-out string             Specify config file output location. (default ".")
   -c, --customizations string         Specify directory where customizations are stored.
       --disable-local-execution       Allow files to be executed locally.
-  -h, --help                          help for transform
+  -h, --help                          Help for the transform command.
       --ignore-env                    Ignore data from local machine.
   -n, --name string                   Specify the project name. (default "myproject") -o, --output string                 Path for output.
 Default will be directory with the project name. (default ".")
       --overwrite                     Overwrite the output directory if it exists.
-By default we don't overwrite.
+By default it does not overwrite.
   -p, --plan string                   Specify a plan file to execute. (default "m2k.plan")
       --preset strings                Specify preset config to use.
       --qa-cache-out string           Specify cache file output location. (default ".")
       --qa-persist-passwords          Stores passwords too in the config.
       --qa-skip                       Enable/disable the default answers to questions posed in QA Cli sub-system.
-If disabled, you will have to answer the questions posed by QA during interaction.
       --set-config stringArray        Specify config key-value pairs.
   -s, --source string                 Specify source directory to transform.
-If you already have a m2k.plan then this will override the sourceDir value specified in that plan.
+If there already is a m2k.plan then this will override the sourceDir value specified in that plan.
   -t, --transformer-selector string   Specify the transformer selector.
 ```